ohanhi/elm-native-ui/README.md

 Edit the `index.*.js` files' last lines in case your React Native app is not called 'MyAppName' at this point.
 You may also need to rename the project in the `package.json` file.

-We will then use [elm_self_publish](https://github.com/NoRedInk/elm-ops-tooling#elm_self_publish) to publish the Elm Native UI package into our project.
+You can then use e.g. [elm_self_publish](https://github.com/NoRedInk/elm-ops-tooling#elm_self_publish) to publish the Elm Native UI package into our project.

 Assuming we're in the parent directory where `elm-native-ui` reside: